Calebfergy/LambAgentic-Landing/README.md

 -- Enable RLS
 ALTER TABLE leads ENABLE ROW LEVEL SECURITY;

+-- Grant INSERT permission to anonymous users (required for contact form) GRANT INSERT ON TABLE leads TO anon;

 -- Allow anonymous users to insert leads (for contact form) CREATE POLICY "Anyone can insert leads" ON leads
   FOR INSERT TO anon